dovydasvg/dovydasvg/README.md

 - Making the world a better place byte by byte.🌏
 - English Teacher 💡
 - Published Writer 📖
-- 👀 I’m interested in VR, AI, and the big wide web.
+- 👀 I’m interested in VR, AI, and Web Development.
-- 🌱 I’m currently learning GraphQL.
 - 💞️ I’m looking to collaborate on projects that make the world a better place.